Bhai Trilochan Singh Panesar: Emergency services

 He constructed a 200-bed hospital in Limbdi, Gujarat as a part of 2001 Gujarat earthquake relief works.
 He also worked to provide relief during events such as 2004 Indian Ocean earthquake and tsunami, bomb blasts at Sarojini Nagar, New Delhi, Bihar floods in September 2008.
 His team contributed in relief work for the 2014 floods in Kashmir.

 Early life

-Veerji was born in Mandalay in Burma; it is said that in 1942 some of his family members were killed during the Japanese bombing.
+Veerji was born in Mandalay in Myanmar; it is said that in 1942 some of his family members were killed during the Japanese bombing.
 He was a five-year-old child, was picked up by his elder sister and brought to Punjab.
 His father who was then serving in Army, discovered that his children were alive much later.
 He studied in a village madrassa initially and in a school.
 He joined Engineering College at Nilokheri, Haryana, where he earned his diploma in civil engineering.
 Veerji joined PWD Punjab, and was involved in survey work in Rohtang Pass.
 He came on deputation to New Delhi for construction of IIT Delhi.
 He left IIT in 1971, and joined IARI Pusa.